Auditing a Course

 Quarterly Credit Limits

-Undergraduate students are limited to registering for no more than 19 credits during Registration Periods I and II to allow all students a chance to develop a basic schedule.
-Additional credits may be added during Registration Period III.
+Undergraduate students are limited to registering for no more than 19 credits during Registration Periods 1 and 2 to allow all students a chance to develop a basic schedule.
+Additional credits may be added during Registration Period 3.
 The maximum limit is 30 credits per quarter.

 There are additional tuition charges for any credits over 18 credits.
-See the Tuition Rates for charges on registering for any credits over 18 credits.
+Review Tuition Rates for charges on registering for any credits over 18 credits.

 Registration Eligibility